-A public entity is allowed to estimate charges associated with responding to a records request as long as such charges are in compliance with

-N.D.C.C. § 44-04-18.
+A public entity is allowed to estimate charges associated with responding to a records request as long as such charges are in compliance with N.D.C.C. § 44- will trump the general charging laws of N.D.C.C. § 44-04-18.